Last updated February 2026

 The dining room itself is pure romance – a vine-draped heated conservatory where vintage rattan pendants cast a gentle glow over crisp white tablecloths.
 Through the glass walls, seven acres of grounds stretch into the distance, while inside, the original farmhouse bread oven and wood-fired grill add both drama and delicious smoky notes to proceedings.
 This all feels a world away from the coastal cuisine you perhaps came here expecting, but sometimes you just need an escape from your initial intended brand of escapism, don’t you think?

-A typical evening might begin with a delicate castelfranco salad with apples, walnuts and dolcelatte, before moving onto their sublime crab risotto with fennel and chilli, pitched at a reasonable £18 and worth every penny and grain.
-The pâté en croûte – a generous slice of Mangalitsa pork and duck liver wrapped in golden pastry with PX jelly – is as technically satisfying a piece of pastry work as you’ve find in the whole county.
+A typical evening might begin with a delicate castelfranco salad with apples, walnuts and dolcelatte, before moving onto a sublime crab tagliatelle with saffron and chilli, pitched at £18 and worth every penny and strand.
+The pate en croute – a generous slice of Mangalitsa pork and duck liver wrapped in golden pastry with PX jelly – is as technically satisfying a piece of pastry work as you’ll find in the whole county.

-Groups should consider the sharing rib of beef with ceps, garlic and parsley, served with gratin dauphinois – at £95 it’s a splurge, but feeds 3-4 generously.
+Groups should consider the sharing rib of beef with ceps, garlic and parsley, served with gratin dauphinois – it’s a splurge, but feeds 3-4 generously.
 Whichever way you play it, end with a textbook rum baba that is as boozy and bracing as anything we’ve tried this side of Naples.
 And we’ve tried a lot of them.

-The wine list leans heavily Italian with some excellent French and local bottles in the mix – start with a glass of Kent’s own Pelegrim Brut while you peruse the menu.
-The cocktail list draws on the Italian aperitivo tradition, with drinks like the fig leaf negroni making excellent use of produce from the kitchen garden.
+The wine list leans heavily Italian with some excellent French and local bottles in the mix – start with a glass of Kent’s own Pelegrim Brut (£85) while you peruse the menu.
+The cocktail list draws on the Italian aperitivo tradition, with drinks like the fig leaf negroni (£14) making excellent use of produce from the kitchen garden.

 Wesbite: updownfarmhouse.com